Skip to main content

 e) Eleven specific serum proteins, which were significantly correlated with pDPN severity, warranting further complementary investigation as eventual forthcoming biomarkers.17

-Despite undeniable technological progress with better DPN and pDPN diagnostics, all the methods still require clinical validation based on larger prospective and multicenter studies.13,15
+Despite undeniable technological progress with better DPN and pDPN diagnostics, all the aforementioned methods still require clinical validation based on larger prospective and multicenter studies.13,15

 Noninvasive, Basic Diagnostics for CLTI

 Diminished limb perfusion, tissue oxygenation, and nutrition may cause claudication or CLTI rest pain.4,5 However, these typical symptoms of peripheral arterial disease can be altered or absent in certain patients with diabetes who exhibit peripheral denervation by concomitant DPN.
-Alternatively, chronic CLTI may or may not mask atypical unilateral DPN pain symptoms in patients with neuroischemic diabetic inferior limbs.4,5
+Alternatively, CLTI may or may not mask atypical unilateral DPN pain symptoms in patients with neuroischemic diabetic lower limbs.4,5

 All these novel technologies have undeniable advantages and inherent limitations for the scrutiny of each flow type.
 Nevertheless, when associated with clinical observations, they afford a more accurate analysis of macro- and microvascular flow, capillary and tissue oxygenation levels, or potential intracellular hypoxia at the mitochondrial level.4,5,18